 - Cyclamen.
 This attractive plant enjoys the middle range of acidity (5.5 to 6.5) and thrives well in full or partial shade.

 - Foxgloves.
-These biennials or short-lived perennials are acid-loving flowers.
+These biennials, or short-lived perennials, are acid-loving flowers.
 They do best in dappled shade and soil at 5.5 to 6.5 pH.

 - Zinnias.
 These are bright and cheerful flowers that attract pollinating insects.
 Plant in soil with a pH of 6.0 to 6.5.
 Moreover, zinnias like full sun and well-drained, fertile soil.

 - Begonias.
 These annual or perennial flowers thrive in sandy loam soil that is slightly acidic.
+Begonias also make elegant houseplants.

 - Daffodils.
 These familiar spring-flowering bulbs like slightly acidic to neutral soil.
+They are also low-maintenance flowers that do well in pots.

 - Nasturtium.
 An easy-to-grow annual that prefers soil between 6.5 and 7.5.